BasicWolf/archived-concrete-settings/docs/quickstart.rst

 Behaviors can be passed to a Setting explicitly.
 But the preferred way is to use the syntactic sugar - by "decorating" settings.
-For example, let's take a look at the built-in :class:`deprecated <concrete_settings.contrib.behaviors.deprecated>` validator.
+For example, let's take a look at the built-in :class:`deprecated <concrete_settings.contrib.behaviors.deprecated>` behavior.
 It simply adds :class:`DeprecatedValidator <concrete_settings.contrib.validators.DeprecatedValidator>` to the setting.
 The rationale of using the behavior instead of a validator is improved readability.
 Just have a look: